-First and foremost, both exams are accepted by nearly every four-year university, but some exams are more typically taken in certain parts of the country or for certain types of schools.
+First and foremost, both exams are accepted by nearly every four-year university, but some exams are more typically taken in certain parts of the country or for particular types of schools.
 The SAT is more popular with private schools and west and east coast schools.
 The ACT, on the other hand, is more popular in the Midwest and south

 .
 Research shows that the same student is likely to have comparable results on either exam, so if you're still undecided, take a few practice exams and see which one works best for your skills and test-taking style.

 Finally, a few things to consider are testing times and registration deadlines.
-The SAT can be registered a little sooner to testing date, with the registration deadline only four weeks before the exam, so if you forgot to register early, you'll have more leeway with the SAT, whereas the ACT requires registration five to six weeks in advance.
-Both exams are offered frequently, six or seven times a year, and at many times of the year, aside from December, January, and June, the tests are offered in alternating months, so if all else fails, take both exams at different times of the year.
+The SAT can be registered a little sooner to testing date, with the registration deadline only four weeks before the exam, so if you forgot to register early, you'd have more leeway with the SAT, whereas the ACT requires registration five to six weeks in advance.
+Both exams are frequently offered, six or seven times a year, and at many times of the year, aside from December, January, and June, the tests are offered in alternating months, so if all else fails, take both exams at different times of the year.

 Ultimately, the most important factors to base your decision on are which exam will best reflect your abilities and which exam is most popularly taken for admission into your school of choice.
-After weighing your strengths, your schools preferences, and possibly taking a few practice exams, make your decision and crack that study guide because in either case, the most important thing you can do is to be well-prepared so that your scores are the best they can be.
+After weighing your strengths, your school's preferences, and possibly taking a few practice exams, make your decision and crack that study guide because in either case, the most important thing you can do is to be well-prepared so that your scores are the best they can be.